ChenyangSi/chenyangsi.github.io/_pages/about.md

 # News
-   * One paper is accepted by AAAO 2022.
+   * One paper is accepted by AAAI 2022.

    * One paper is accepted by IJCAI 2021.